 Words: MASONRY Magazine

 MASONRY Magazine had the chance to ask two industry professionals their thoughts on a wide range of topics related to structural brick.
 Chris Steppins from Phoenix Masonry, Inc. and Steven Judd, Technical Director at Interstate Brick.
 We would like to thank Chris and Steven for providing us with all of this great information!
-Be sure to sign up for our upcoming Structural Brick webinars on July 8 and August 5.
-For more information visit www.masoncontractors.org/live.
+Be sure to check out our Structural Brick webinars on-demand at https://www.masoncontractors.org/education/on-demand/structural-bricks-the-basics/ and https://www.masoncontractors.org/education/on-demand/structural-brick-where-and-how-it-is-best-used1/.

 How Structural Brick Is Made